julien-muke/react-app-ec2-terraform/README.md

 Next, let's create the access key for the user

-7. Click on the user we just created
+7. Click on the user we just created or click on `View user`

 ![Image](https://github.com/user-attachments/assets/5856a2e0-2e85-4b3a-9d40-34f259c36248)